Raiondesu/vuse-rx/docs/guide/index.md

 In it's approach to concern separation,
-`vuse-rx` is very similar to `vuex` and other flux libraries, by separating components from state and state from reducers/actions.\
+`vuse-rx` is very similar to `vuex` and other flux libraries, in that it encourages separating components from state and state from reducers/actions.
 However, it tries to strike a balance between being specific for the purpose (`vuex`) and being very generic for all purposes (`vue-rx`).

 When it comes to RxJS integration, the big difference from other implementations is that `vuse-rx` treats both